 In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
 This is called her background risk.
 While there are individual reports of babies born with and without birth defects following trauma, it’s unclear if there is an increased risk for birth defects.
 One study of 62 women who were hospitalized for car accidents in the first trimester did not find a higher chance for birth defects than in the general population.
 Studies are needed to determine if trauma during pregnancy increases the chance for birth defects.

 Among women who experienced domestic violence, studies have found an increased chance for low birth weight and premature delivery (born before 37 weeks of pregnancy).

 Another concern with trauma is for placental abruption, which can occur with trauma to the abdomen such as in domestic violence or car accidents.
 Placental abruption is a serious condition in which the placenta (the connection from the mother to the baby) pulls away from the uterus.
 This is thought to be a leading cause of pregnancy loss and stillbirth after trauma in the second and third trimester of pregnancy.

 Women who experience trauma in pregnancy are also at increased risk to develop post-traumatic stress disorder.

 What should I do if I experience trauma during pregnancy?

 You should call 911 or go to an emergency room for treatment of serious physical trauma (bodily injuries).
-Health care providers can treat injuries and may check the pregnancy by drawing blood, performing an ultrasound, monitoring the baby’s heart rate, and checking for uterine contractions.
-Also continue to follow up for monitoring with your health care provider.
+Health care providers can treat injuries and can check the pregnancy by drawing blood, performing an ultrasound, performing diagnostic imaging, monitoring the baby’s heart rate, and checking for uterine contractions.
+Also continue to follow up for monitoring with your healthcare provider.